The Long Kiss Goodnight: Critical reception

 The Long Kiss Goodnight received mainly positive reviews.
 It holds a 67% approval rating at Rotten Tomatoes based on 61 reviews, with an average rating of 6/10.
 The site's consensus states: "Smart, sharp-witted, and fueled by enjoyably over-the-top action, The Long Kiss Goodnight makes up in impact what it lacks in consistent aim."
 On Metacritic, the film has a score of 44 out of 100 based on reviews from 20 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film a median grade of "A−" on an A+ to F scale.

 Christine James from Boxoffice gave it 3 and a half out of 5 stars, calling it "a lot of fun", but believing that there were some weaknesses in the script.
 Roger Ebert gave it 2 and a half out of 4 stars, stating, "I admired it as an example of craftsmanship, but what a lot of time and money to spend on something of no real substance."
 In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films and The Long Kiss Goodnight placed 91st on the list.

 In retrospect, Geena Davis said: “I love that movie.
 My character might be my favorite role—it’s a close call between Thelma and that one.
 Anyway, that movie came out great and got some good reception, but it didn’t soar to heights, let’s say, perhaps as we wanted it to.”
 Samuel L. Jackson stated that The Long Kiss Goodnight was his favorite movie to watch that he was in.
 Of all the films he’s made, Renny Harlin said The Long Kiss Goodnight was his favorite:

 "It is definitely.
 For me, it’s just very simple.
 It's a movie that had a really good screenplay, which meant that I was able to get really good actors … It's always challenging to make a movie, but it sure makes it easier when you have a good screenplay like in that one.
 When you have characters that are complex, and you have good drama and have some humour and some good action, you kind of have all the ingredients.
 When you have that you don't even need some crazy special effects—you just need to let the characters do their thing.
 It was a great experience."

 Sequel

-The last page of Black's original 1994 script stated that there would be a sequel called The Kiss After Lightning that never happened.
-While a possible sequel was reportedly in the works in 2007, no sequel has been produced as of 2025.
+A possible sequel was reportedly in the works in 2007.

-In other media

-A clip of the film is featured in The Final Destination (2009).